-On behalf of the Scientific Committee of the ISPN, thank you for submitting your work for presentation at the 46th Annual Meeting in Tel Aviv, Israel.
+On behalf of the Scientific Committee of the ISPN, thank you for submitting your work for presentation at the 47th Annual Meeting in Birmingham, UK.
 We have an on-line submission and evaluation process administered by Kenes; please take a moment to read the following simple guidelines.

 All abstracts must be submitted on-line through the abstract submission system.
 Abstracts that are sent via e-mail or fax will not be included in the abstract assessment process by the Scientific Committee.

-The presenting author will be required to register for the Congress in order to have acceptance of the abstract confirmed and submitted for publication in the journal's proceedings.
+- The presenting author will be required to register for the meeting by 13 June 2019 in order to have acceptance of the abstract confirmed and submitted for publication in the journal's proceedings.

 Preparation of Abstracts: